Romans in Fuengirola

 A villa in the cemetery-area

-The site of the Carvajal villa has been a private plot until december 2017 when the city finally bought it.
+The site of the Carvajal baths was a private plot until december 2017 when the city finally bought it.
 It was cleared of vegetation in late 2018 (pic on left).
 I wonder what the bulldozer driver thought when he cut the 1800 years old narrow swimming pool to give room for widening the N-340 ?

 The partly excavated fish-salting factory, pottery workshop and baths in Finca del Secretario is the most prominent of Roman sites in Fuengirola.
 It is a public park and worth visiting even if Roman stones are not your hobby.
 The site was found during road construction in 1961.